 For example:

-To fully grasp the essence of nouns, it’s important to understand their various types.
-Each type serves a unique purpose in language, adding depth and nuance to communication.
+To fully appreciate the role of nouns, it’s important to understand their various types.
+Each type serves a unique purpose in language, adding depth and nuance to our expressions.

 Common nouns refer to general, non-specific people, places, or things.
 They are not capitalized unless they begin a sentence.